parklab/SCAN2/README.md

 ```

 Run SCAN2.
 Replace instances of /path/to/... with the paths
 downloaded above.
-This demo runs in about 5 minutes on a single core
+This demo runs in less than 5 minutes on an 8 core
-machine by restricting analysis to a 100 KB segment of chr22 and by
+machine by restricting analysis to a 500 KB segment of chr22 and by
 using an impractically coarse grid for covariance function fitting.
 ```
+# Creates a directory for the analysis
 scan2 -d demo init
+cd demo

+# Configure analysis parameters.
+Can be run multiple times to change
+# parameters.
-scan2 -d demo config \
+scan2 config \
     --verbose \
     --ref /path/to/human_g1k_v37_decoy.fasta \
     --dbsnp /path/to/dbsnp_138_b37.vcf \